Seddryck/NBi/_documentation/syntax-2-0.md

 <resultSet>
 {% endhighlight %}

+## Alterations

 You can also define an alteration to the result-set.
-For the moment, two kinds of alterations are supported by NBi:
+For the moment, three kinds of alterations are supported by NBi:

 * [filter](../resultset-rows-count-advanced/#filter).
 * [convert](../resultset-alterations/#converts)